satori-com/mzbench/doc/scenario_dsl.md

 Instructs the benchmarking system to include additional resource files in your scenario.
 See [Resource files](#resource-files) for more details on this functionality.

+### `{pre_hook, Opts}` and `{post_hook, Opts}`

+    Opts = [Opt]
+    Opt = {target, Target} | {command, Command}
+    Target = all | director
+    Command = ExecCmd  | WorkerCallCmd
+    ExecCmd = {exec, BashCommand}
+    WorkerCallCmd = {worker_call, WorkerMethod, WorkerModule} | {worker_call, WorkerMethod, WorkerModule, WorkerType}

+Instruct the benchmark system to run some action before/after benchmark.
+Hooks could be applied on every nodes or on director only.
+Hooks could be implemented either via bash command or worker method call.

+You could change some environment values in your hooks if they are implemented as worker calls.
+Benchmark system passes current environment to your hook and gets new environment from it.
+You could get access to this value in your scenaria by using `var` directive.

+You could check [hooks example](../examples/hooks.erl) and review implementation of hook method in our [dummy worker](../node/apps/dummy_worker/src/dummy_worker.erl) for addition information.

 ### `{assert, always, <Condition>}`

 Instructs the benchmarking system to check that specified condition is satisfied all the time while bench is running.